bilal77511/yolov5-hand-gesture-car-game-control/README.md

 - **4:** Steer the car to the right.
   You can watch the [demo](https://youtu.be/nolA7gAj25A) to understand the controls better.

+## Issues and Bugs
+### Issue: Dual-Hand Control

+One limitation encountered during the development was the difficulty in implementing dual-hand control for the car.
+The initial goal was to enable users to use both hands to control different aspects of the car's movements.
+However, due to technical constraints or specific challenges, achieving this functionality proved challenging.

+### Lattency

+Another challenge faced during the development of the project was latency.
+The system experienced delays in detecting and responding to hand gestures, impacting the real-time responsiveness expected in a gaming environment.

+### Bugs: Control Stuck and Continuous Movement

+A notable bug observed during testing was the occasional occurrence of control getting stuck, leading to continuous movement of the car even when the user's hand gestures indicated a stop or a change in direction.
+This unexpected behavior needs further investigation and debugging to ensure a smoother and more reliable gaming experience.

 ## YOLOv5 Training Details

-The YOLOv5 model used in this project is trained on custom data to ensure accurate detection of hand gestures.
+The YOLOv5 model used in this project is trained on custom dataset to ensure accurate detection of hand gestures.
 The [training results](https://github.com/bilal77511/yolov5-hand-gesture-car-game-control/tree/e82314435a1e12c03a5fa2f5631b5c62c4aa4285/RESULTS) indicate good accuracy, and the model is capable of real-time inference for controlling the car in the game.

 For more detailed information and customization options, refer to the [YOLOv5 Documentation](https://docs.ultralytics.com/yolov5/).